Study load (overload and underload)

 Domestic students can usually choose to study part-time.
 The Web Enrolment System (WES) may force you to enrol for the entire year, and in more credit points than you plan to study.
 If this happens and you believe this requirement doesn't apply to you, contact your faculty for advice.

-Keep in mind, if you choose to change your intended study load below 18 credit points per semester, you may not be eligible for government payments such as Youth Allowance, Austudy or public transport concessions.
+If you choose to change your intended study load below 18 credit points per semester, you may not be eligible for government payments such as Youth Allowance, Austudy or public transport concessions.

 If you're on a student visa you must complete your course in the time stated on your Confirmation of Enrolment (COE).
 To do this, you need to enrol in a full-time study load (24 credit points per semester).
 The Web Enrolment System (WES) will not allow you to submit your enrolment unless you enrol in enough units to meet your approved study load requirement.